boltops-tools/terraspace-docs/_docs/vs/terragrunt.md

 What you choose to deploy is determined by the folder structure.
 If you want to deploy all modules, you go to the "root" of your hierarchal project folder structure.

-With Terraspace, you selectively choose what to deploy within an environment.
+With Terraspace, you have more power to selectively choose what to deploy within an environment.
 To deploy everything:

     terraspace all up